Read more about Risks on Solverboard

 Setting risk calculations are best done at the initial setup of your Solverboard, as existing risks won't be retroactively updated.

 In many fields, especially the Innovation sector, there's inherent risk involved with launching a project or initiative.
-The risk calculation setting allows you to set the variables that affect your project and its financial projections.
+The risk calculation setting allows you to set the variables that affect your projects and financial projections.

 For example, a Low risk might be something that has a probability of <15% for your organisation and is typically something that could set a project back 2 weeks and cost £1,000 on average.